15 Questions About First Time Travel to Egypt

 5. Can you climb the pyramids of Giza?

 No, you cannot climb the pyramids.
-If you do, you may find yourself in a cozy Egyptian prison for who knows how long.
+If you do, you may find yourself in an Egyptian prison.
 That said, I saw someone climb to the top of one of the queens' pyramids (smaller ones at Giza) this week.

-It's a massive complex so it's challenging to police the area.
-But no worries, you are allowed to hop on the first few rows of massive stones at the base of the Great Pyramid to get a dramatic shot and touch one of the two-ton stones used to build it.
+However, you are allowed to hop on the first few rows of massive stones at the base of the Great Pyramid to get a memorable photo.

-You can buy a ticket to go inside the Pyramids, but there’s nothing there; it’s a small cramped shaft to crawl down, and you must pay - my advice - skip it unless it's your thing.
+You can buy a ticket to go inside the Pyramids, but there’s nothing there; it’s a small cramped shaft to crawl down, and you must pay extra - skip it unless it's your thing.